caph1993/ndarray-js/notebooks/readme.md

 - List all the functions that access array.flat

+- speed up tests by running several python tests at once.
+Maybe printing to file?
+- Get click to work in Guake

 - parser should not return to_list, should it?
 - Print in different format